Multimodal Pretraining Unmasked: A Meta-Analysis and a Unified Framework of Vision-and-Language BERTs: Acknowledgments

 \section{Acknowledgments}

-{ \euflag} This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement No 801199 and by ``Research and Development of Deep Learning Technology for Advanced Multilingual Speech Translation,'' the Commissioned Research of National Institute of Information and Communications Technology (NICT), Japan.
+{ \euflag} We are grateful to the action editor Jacob Eisenstein and the anonymous reviewers at TACL for their constructive comments and discussions.
+This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement No 801199 and by ``Research and Development of Deep Learning Technology for Advanced Multilingual Speech Translation,'' the Commissioned Research of National Institute of Information and Communications Technology (NICT), Japan.